kunlina/libifconfig/README.md

 __I want to break stuff.
 How do I use libifc?__

-Please see the [examples directory](examples/) for some simple programs using libifc.
+Please see the [examples directory](examples/) for some simple programs using libifconfig.

 __How can I contribute?__